 In addition to the Trailside Nature and Science Center, the Watchung Reservation offers Scouts the opportunity to study nature and the world around them like no other place!
 With almost two dozen miles of hiking trails, Scouts take nature hikes, explore rock formations, and view erosion problems on the reservation.
 They also have the chance to catch and observe butterflies, insects and amphibians.
 These are returned back to their native habitat at the end of the period.

 Rock Throwing Range

 Rock throwing is never allowed at camp - except at our rock throwing range!
-Introduced at Watchung Cub Scout Day Camp in 2012, this quickly became a favorite activity for many of the Cubs.
+This is a favorite activity for many of the Cubs.
 Scouts throw rocks in our themed rock throwing range at a variety of targets.
-A trained range official oversees the program.

-A day at camp is not complete without a visit to the Scoutcraft area.
+A day at camp is not complete without a visit to the Scoutcraft area in the Galactic Outpost.
 Here, Scouts learn such skills as proper knife safety, first aid, knots and outdoor cooking.

 The craft area is a great place for the boys to show their creative side.
 The Cubs get to make several projects each week.
 Each week the projects are different.
 Many are related to the summer's theme.
 Completed projects are taken home with the boys.